Skip To Main Content

 • If either spouse dies and the surviving spouse has not remarried prior to the date the home is sold, the surviving spouse can count the period the deceased spouse owned and used the property toward the ownership-and-use test.

-Profit on home sale usually tax-free
+Profit on home sale can be tax-free

 Do I have to pay taxes on the profit I made selling my home?